havocked/BitcoinRate/README.md

 ## Cocoapods

-One frameworks is used with Cocoapods:
+One framework is used with Cocoapods:

 #### StringExtensionHTML